ghsiddhi/siddhi-portfolio/README.md

 ## Siddhi's Portfolio
-This is a Portfolio website built in React.
+This is a Portfolio website built with React.js.

 It was created to showcase my technical knowledge & web design skills as a Front-end React Developer.